-A Couple at Sarah Island near Strahan Village
+A Couple enjoying the view of Sarah Island near Strahan Village

 Sarah Island